-The founding values and ethos – the provision of individual education within a family environment – remain true today.
-Dedicated staff have since helped generations of pupils of all abilities to develop the confidence and skills to fulfil their ambitions.
+The founding values and ethos – providing individual education within a family environment – remain true today.
+The dedicated staff has since helped generations of pupils of all abilities develop the confidence and skills to fulfil their ambitions.

-In its forty year history, Ffynone House School has seen many changes, led by a further five inspirational headteachers; the Reverend Howard Jones, Mr John Rhys Thomas, Mrs Edwina Jones, Mrs Nicola Walker and now Mr Michael Boulding and now Mrs Hanan Khaleel.
+In its forty+ year history, Ffynone House School has seen many changes, led by additional inspirational headteachers: the Reverend Howard Jones, Mr John Rhys Thomas, Mrs Edwina Jones, Mrs Nicola Walker, Mr Michael Boulding and now Mrs Hanan Khaleel.

 Until the late 1990s, the prep department was for boys only, with girls joining at the start of their secondary education.
-The prep department then became coeducational for several years until the school’s former owners, Cognita Schools Group, decided it should become a wholly secondary establishment, with junior years accommodated at nearby Oakleigh House Primary School.
+The prep department became coeducational for several years until its former owners, Cognita Schools Group, decided it should become a wholly secondary establishment, with junior years accommodated at nearby Oakleigh House Primary School.

-This configuration has remained and in 2012, the school was transferred back to the original charitable trust after a consultation period involving parents and staff.
+This configuration has remained, and in 2012, the school was transferred back to the original charitable trust after a consultation with parents and staff.
 It has continued to operate on this basis and is run wholly for the benefit of its pupils.